RyanKennon/okta-jml-lifecycle-automation/README.md

 ---

 ## Prerequisites
-This is the seventh lab of the [Okta IAM Lab Series](https://github.com/RyanKennon/Okta-Lab-Series/tree/main).
+This is the sixth lab of the [Okta IAM Lab Series](https://github.com/RyanKennon/Okta-Lab-Series/tree/main).
 Complete all previous labs before starting this one.
 The following should be in place before starting:
 - Active Okta Integrator org with users, groups, and policies configured from previous labs